Dominique92/myol/README.md

 * Code & all tiled layers use EPSG:3857 spherical mercator projection

 The coding rules are volontary simple & don't follow all openlayers's
-* No class, no inheritage, no jquery...
+* Few classes, no inheritage, no jquery...
 * Each adaptation is included in a single JS function that you can include separately (check dependencies if any)
 * Feel free to use, modify & share as you want